Is the World Economic Forum still relevant?

 “It is an exclusive invitation-only club, and meaningful participation is mainly limited to the world’s more powerful governments, corporations, and civil society actors.
 Moreover, when excluded people disagree with or feel harmed by WEF activities, they generally lack adequate channels to be heard and pursue redress.”

-This status quo, and the idea that a “global elite” is making decisions for the common man, has been fodder for various conspiracy theorists, who fuel fears of secret circles that strive for a world order as they see fit.
+This status quo, and the idea that a “global elite” is making decisions for the common man, has been fodder for various observers.

 “Some of the criticisms levelled against the WEF have been quite fantastical, such as claims that the WEF is part of a global cabal that runs world affairs,” Copley said.
 “These conspiracies seem to have gained momentum in the wake of the COVID-19 pandemic.”

 Throughout WEF this week, there will certainly be discussion around its relevance and legacy.